MSSP-MA615/Final-Project-/README.md

 # Final-Project-
 My shinny app used relatively large dataset which greater than 25 MB, I can not upload them in github, but you can use my shiny link to review my app http://guo1241.shinyapps.io/MBTA
+Finally, when you click my shiny link, It may need few second to respond.